James Pull: Blancpain GT Series Endurance Cup

-In 2019 Pull raced in GT3, with Barwell Motorsport.
+In 2019, Pull raced in GT3, with Barwell Motorsport.
 He competed in the Blancpain GT Series Endurance Cup, racing in the Silver Cup category.
 2019 saw Pull win the coveted The Total 24 Hours of Spa.

 GT World Challenge Europe

-In 2020 Pull is competing with Garage 59, driving an Aston Martin Vantage GT3 as a member of the Aston Martin Racing Driver Academy.
+In 2020, Pull competed with Garage 59, driving an Aston Martin Vantage GT3 as a member of the Aston Martin Racing Driver Academy.
 On debut with the team, James won his first race, in the Silver Cup category, at the 6 Hour of Nurburgring.

+Super Taikyu

+In 2024, Pull moves to Japan to compete in Super Taikyu with Hitotsuyama Racing, with 2 podiums in the ST-Z class.

+In 2025, Pull stepped up into the top class of Super Taikyu with Hitotsuyama Racing in ST-X, achieving 2 podiums so far.

 Racing record

 Career summary

 † As Pull was a guest driver, he was ineligible for points.